Ongoing Events

 For more information please visit our Dickinson College Commentaries blog.

-Moderators: Prof. Milena Minkova and Prof. Terence Tunberg, University of Kentucky
+Moderators: Professor Milena Minkova, University of Kentucky, Professor Terence Tunberg, University of Kentucky

 The Conventiculum Dickinsoniense is an immersion seminar designed for those who want to acquire some ability at ex-tempore expression in Latin.
 A wide range of people can benefit from the seminar: professors in universities, teachers in secondary schools, graduate students, undergraduates, and other lovers of Latin, provided that anyone who considers applying has a solid understanding of the grammatical essentials of the Latin language.